Chota Imambara

-Chota Imambara, also known as Imambara Hussainabad Mubarak is an imposing monument located in the city of Lucknow, Uttar Pradesh, India.
-It took 54 years to finalize it.
-Built as an imambara or a congregation hall for Shia Muslims, by Muhammad Ali Shah, the Nawab of Awadh in 1838, it was to serve as a mausoleum for himself and his mother, who is buried beside him.
+Imambara Hussainabad Mubarak, popularly known as Chhota Imambara is a monument located in the city of Lucknow, Uttar Pradesh, India.
+It took 54 years to build.
+Built as an imambara, or a congregation hall for Shia Muslims, by Muhammad Ali Shah, the Nawab of Awadh in 1838, it was to serve as a mausoleum for himself and his mother, who is buried beside him.